About Irish Whiskey

 - Distillation and aging of the liquid must be held in Ireland;

 - Whiskey aging period in oak bark must have a minimum of 3 years;

 - The minimum volume of alcohol, as noted above, is 40%.

-The main Irish whisky distilleries that are currently producing are Cooley, Midleton and Bushmills, and many more.
+The main Irish whiskey distilleries that are currently producing are Cooley, Midleton and Bushmills, and many more.

 Try it and feel the difference between Irish whiskey and Scotch, and tell us what you think about each one.

-You can also subscribe our monthly box where you will be able to find and taste different whisky every time!
+You can also subscribe our monthly box where you will be able to find and taste different whiskey every time!